 What Are the Causes of Heroin Addiction?

-The United Nations Office on Drugs and Crime (UNODC) (2023) states that the causative factors of heroin addiction are biological, environmental, psychological, behavioral, availability, neurobiological, and genetic as listed below:
+The United Nations Office on Drugs and Crime (UNODC) (2023) states that the causative factors of heroin addiction are biological, environmental, psychological, behavioral, availability, neurobiological, and genetic factors.

 - Genetics: Genetic predisposition determines the likelihood of developing addictive behaviors.
 A family history of addiction bolsters susceptibility to heroin addiction.